screekworkshop/screek-human-sensor/README.md

 Happy DIYing!

+## 🙏
+The sensor builds and code have gotten a lot of concerted effort, and ingenuity, from many, many people.

 ## Something else to say

 We insist on keeping our principles of code openness on Home Assistant sensors because we strongly believe in it: